pshs-mc-reboot/khub/README.md

 While we refer to [github](https://github.com) a number of times, github is only an intermediary for [git](https://git-scm.com).
 We tackle everything about git [in this guide](first-quarter/README.md#getting-to-know-git), and encourage you to already have read the preceeding topics before reading it.

+- Open a terminal to your Unix-esque environment.
 - Ensure that you have updated your operating system.
 Follow the commands below:

 ```bash